Cleaning Your Solar Panels

 In addition to dust, there may be cases of bird droppings and leaves.
 This also applies for those in countries that experience snowing.

-In these cases, the solar panels may need to be cleaned.
+In these two cases, the solar panels may need to be cleaned.

 How to Clean Your Solar Panels.